federico-terzi/espanso-hub/_packages/gitmojis.md

 espanso restart
 ```

 That's all.
 You can start using the package.
-Open your favorite editor and type `:sparkles` to test!
+Open your favorite editor and type `:sparkles:` to test!

 ## Triggers

 Every gitmoji can be written and replaced by the corresponding emoji.
-The list is available on the webpqge of [Gitmojis](https://gitmoji.carloscuesta.me/).
+The list is available on the webpage of [Gitmojis](https://gitmoji.carloscuesta.me/).

 ## Run the build script